manuelmauro/algonaut-crate-reservations/README.md

 # Algonaut Crate Reservations

-Clone of "Bevy Crate Reservation"
+A clone of "Bevy Crate Reservation".

 ## Reserving new crates